MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 - Compliance workflows include automated checks for regulated content in AI answers.
 - Search is used to identify records and other artifacts that should be tagged.
 - ✨ Centrally managed thesauri and term sets are used across search scopes that understand synonyms.
-- ✨ Search is be used to assist compliance processes such as subject access request and, legal eDiscovery.
+- ✨ Search is used to assist compliance processes such as subject access request and, legal eDiscovery.

 #### 400 Technology